yuanguozheng/coderyuan-image-server/README.md

 ### Image Upload Service:

 The server provides a HTTP API to POST an image file with AccessToken.
-At the same, you can set whether or not attaching a watermark and converting to WebP format.
+At the same time, you can set whether or not attaching a watermark and converting to WebP format.

 All the configs in the **[config.yml](config.yml)**